GIScience/ohsome-planet/README.md

 [![LICENSE](https://img.shields.io/github/license/GIScience/ohsome-planet)](LICENSE)
 [![status: active](https://github.com/GIScience/badges/raw/master/status/active.svg)](https://github.com/GIScience/badges#active)

-The ohsome-planet tool transforms OSM (history) PBF files into GeoParquet format.
+The ohsome-planet tool can be used to transforms OSM (history) PBF files into GeoParquet format as well as to set up a postgresDB changeset table with an OSM changeset file (osm.bz2).
+Additionally, it can be used to run replication updates afterwards.

 It creates the actual OSM elements geometries for nodes, ways and relations.
 The tool can join information from OSM changesets such as hashtags, OSM editor or usernames.
 You can join country codes to every OSM element by passing a boundary dataset as additional input.